jakebelew/spark-glmnet/README.md

 ### Spark MLlib

 This code is fully integrated with Spark MLlib and is being submitted as an addition to MLlib.
-It performs k-fold cross validation, picks the best (highest accuracy) alpha/lambda combination and returns a model based on these.
+It performs K-fold cross validation, picks the best (highest accuracy) alpha/lambda combination and returns a model based on these.

 Following is the process that glmnet executes:

     1. User sets up arrays of values:
       1.1 An array of alpha values.
       1.2 Number of lambda values - default is 100 (glmnet will automatically generate the series of lambda values).
-      1.3 Choose number of k-folds for cross validation.
+      1.3 Choose number of K-folds for cross validation.
     2. On each fold:
-       2.1 Using Coordinate Descent generate a model on each combination of alpha and lambda using k-fold training data.
+       2.1 Using Coordinate Descent generate a model on each combination of alpha and lambda using K-fold training data.
-       2.2 Test all models on k-fold test data and save accuracies.
+       2.2 Test all models on K-fold test data and save accuracies.
-    3. Average accuracies across the various folds of results, for each of the alpha/lambda combinations and choose the one combination with highest accuracy.
+    3. Average accuracies across the various folds of results, for each of the alpha/lambda combinations, and choose the one combination with highest accuracy.
     4. Train on all of the data using the alpha/lambda combination from step 3 and produce the final (best) model.

 ### Developers